louhabali/Api-guide/readme.md

 ### Example Toolchain

 Here are some popular tools to help you create and view API documentation:<br>

-**Swagger UI:** View and test your API with interactive docs in the browser.
+`Swagger UI`: View and test your API with interactive docs in the browser.

-**Redoc:** Generate clean, easy-to-read documentation from OpenAPI files.
+`Redoc`: Generate clean, easy-to-read documentation from OpenAPI files.

-**Postman Collections**: Share and test API requests easily with teams.
+`Postman Collections`: Share and test API requests easily with teams.<br>
 ---
 © 2025 Ali Louhab.
 All rights reserved.